-If you are a nationality other than 'British' selected on your application, or have spent considerable timeoutside of the UK, you may be classed as having overseas fees status unless proven otherwise.
+If you are a nationality other than 'British' selected on your application, or have spent considerable timeoutside of the UK, you may be classed as having overseas fees status unless you can demonstrate otherwise.

 Please contact our Student Opportunity: Immigration and Compliance Team for advice on your fees status before you apply.

 Can I apply for bursaries and scholarships?